 Donations, not rubbish please

-Christmas New Year is the time many people undertake a household clean-up in preparation for the New Year.
-It is also a time of hardship for many people, so donations of quality goods are needed by charity op shops to raise funds so they can deliver their services.
+Many people undertake a wardrobe clean-up with the change in season.
+Winter is a time of hardship for many people, so donations of quality warm clothes are needed by charity op shops to help the needy and raise funds for their community services.
 But giving unusable or broken goods and rubbish to a charity bin or op shop is not a donation – it is dumping waste on a charity.
-Australia’s charity recyclers stand to lose millions of dollars this holiday season disposing of rubbish and unusable ‘donations’.
+Australia’s charity recyclers stand to lose millions of dollars each year disposing of rubbish and unusable ‘donations’.
 Make your donation count by following these simple tips:

 1.Ask yourself, would you give this item to a friend in need (ie it’s clean, undamaged, good quality)